Johnteh/Johnteh/README.md

 -     * fullstack development
 -     * data analytics
 -     * data science
-- 🌱 I’m a graduate as a software engineer trainee at ALX AFRICA.
+- 🌱 I’m a graduate as a software engineer at ALX AFRICA.
 A programe which is in collaboration sponsored by MASTER CARD FOUNDATION
 - 💞️ I’m looking to collaborate on projects on:
 -     * APIs
 -     * python development